Where is God?: A Yogic Perspective

 “The purpose of the guru is not to weaken your will.
 It is to teach you secrets of developing your inner power, until you can stand unshaken amidst the crash of breaking worlds.” —Paramhansa Yogananda

 The final thing I have been hearing a lot is an inference that it does not matter what we do because everything is God.
 Yes, everything is God.
 Murder and delusion are also God.
 Yet those are not things most of us wish to aspire to.
-What we also seek on my path is the truth and the highest vibration or consciousness possible.
+What we also seek is awareness and contentment in order to transcend taking harmful actions.

-The other path towards Self-Realization is about three and a half feet long from the base of the spine to the spiritual eye (point between the eyebrows).
-Once we are able to direct all of our energy to the spiritual eye, the crown chakra opens up and we can become fully realized.
+The yogis say the path towards Self-Realization is about three and a half feet long from the base of the spine to the spiritual eye (point between the eyebrows).
+Once we are able to direct all of our energy to the spiritual eye, the crown chakra opens up and we can become fully realized or aware.

 Our actions can either draw our energy down the spine, around in each chakra or energy center, or up the spine.
-What we are trying to do on my path is take the most direct route to God appropriate for each individual.
-Thus what causes our energy to go down or get stuck in repetitive cycles or dependency on outside sustenance is not what supports drawing all of our energy into the center of the spine and up.
+What I prefer is take the most direct route to God.
+Thus what causes my energy to go down or get stuck in repetitive cycles or dependency on outside sustenance is not what supports drawing all of my energy into the center of the spine and up.
 Which actions cause what direction of energy is what you get to define for yourself.

 “Nothing works for long in this world.
 When disillusionment ensues, people turn away to seek their fulfillment elsewhere.
 This is a roundabout way to God, but it, too, reaches toward Him at least, inasmuch as repeated disappointments do, eventually, turn one’s heart to Him.”—The Essence of the Bhagavad Gita as explained by Paramhansa Yogananda